-period from January 1, 2010 to November 30, 2010 (US\$ thousands) Engineering and product development costs charged to income statement 118,008 Development costs capitalized as intangible assets Total engineering and product development costs 118,008
+For the period from January 1, 2010 to November 30, 2010 (US\$ thousands) Engineering and product development costs charged to income statement 118,008 Total engineering and product development costs 118,008

-The following table sets forth the components of engineering and product development costs of our Group for the period/years indicated:
+The following table sets forth the components of engineering and product development costs of our Group for the periods/years indicated:

-For the period from November 4, 2010 to December 31, 2010 For the year ended December 31, 2011 For the year ended December 31, 2012
+For the period from November 4, 2010 to December 31, 2010 For the year ended December 31, 2011 For the year ended December 31, 2012 For the six months ended June 30, 2012 For the six months ended June 30, 2013

+(unaudited)

 (US\$ thousands)

-Engineering and product development costs
+Engineering and product

+development costs charged

-charged to income statement 8,470 108,376 81,623
+to income statement 8,470 108,376 81,623 42,950 37,550

-Development costs capitalized as intangible
+Development costs capitalized

-assets 4,846 70,771 108,702
+as intangible assets 4,846 70,771 108,615 55,361 52,513

-Total engineering and product development
+Total engineering and

+product development

-costs 13,316 179,147 190,325
+costs 13,316 179,147 190,238 98,311 90,063

-Engineering and product development costs charged to our income statement include all advanced research, program development engineering, and continuous improvement engineering to improve processes that do not qualify for capitalization as an intangible asset in accordance with our accounting policies discussed above.
+Engineering and product development costs charged to our income statement include all advanced research, program development engineering and continuous improvement engineering to improve processes that do not qualify for capitalization as an intangible asset in accordance with our accounting policies discussed above.
 Amortization expenses for capitalized development costs are included in cost of sales.
-Our Group's research, development, and engineering department operates a global network of technical centers where we employ and contract engineers, researchers, designers, software experts, process experts, and technicians.
+Our Group's research, development and engineering department operates a global network of technical centers where we employ and contract engineers, researchers, designers, software experts, process experts and technicians.
 This global network allows our Group to develop steering and driveline systems and improve existing products.
 We believe that continued research, development and engineering activities are critical to our long term growth as we seek additional business with new and existing customers.